mcass19/p2p-node-handshake/NOTES.md

 The testing could be improved a lot.
 Currently is reaching real servers in order to assess the program is working correctly, which could be an impediment for local development for many reasons.
 A possible solution would be to build a mock server for emulating the real ones, and also be able to test other edge case scenarios like network timeouts.

+### Formatting

+`cargo fmt`

+### Future work

+- More than just bitcoin
+  We are already seeing a growth path for the project, since we can extend the handshakes implementations with other protocols, adding them below the `p2p` folder, and accounting for them in the `p2p` module.
+- Better present of the info in the console
+- Testing
+- Make a CLI
+- Trigger processes for reading/writing from the socket, and create channels
+- Timeout

 ### Main references